headaches and MCAS

 Atmospheric pressure headaches and MCAS

 One of the first places I look at when I have a headache is the weather app on my phone.
 Why?
-I am sensitive to changes in atmospheric pressure, and if the pressure is going up or down I am likely to have a headache.
+I am sensitive to changes in atmospheric pressure, and when it rises or falls, I am likely to get a headache.

 Stable high or low atmospheric pressure is not as much of an issue.
 It is the change in atmospheric pressure that seems to cause headaches.

 Healthline says, “Barometric pressure headaches occur after a drop in barometric pressure.
-They feel like your typical headache or migraine, but you may have some additional symptoms, including nausea and vomiting, increased, sensitivity to light, numbness in the face and neck, and pain in one or both temples.”
+They feel like your typical headache or migraine.
+Still, you may have some additional symptoms, including nausea and vomiting, increased sensitivity to light, numbness in the face and neck, and pain in one or both temples.”

 See my other post on Atmospheric Pressure Changes and MCAS.